Frequency-doubled Nd:YAG MOPA laser system with programmable rectangular pulses up to 200 microseconds: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We have demonstrated efficient amplification of the output of a narrow-bandwidth seed laser using a two-stage diode-pumped Nd:YAG amplification setup, reaching 2.6~kW at 1064~nm and 1.3~kW at 532~nm for a pulse length of 200~$\mu$s.
 A flat-top seed beam profile and long diode-pumping pulses resulted in a gain of 9600 and 16 in the double-passed pre-amplifier and main-amplifier, respectively.
 In combination with an acousto-optic modulator for pulse shaping of the cw master oscillator output, this enabled the generation of rectangular time-profile pulses with widths on the timescale of the fluorescence lifetime of the amplification medium.
-The single-frequency output with $<10$~kHz linewidth, excellent beam quality in the second harmonic, and stable, high peak powers realized here using a compact 2-stage amplification setup compares favorably to other, previously demonstrated systems \cite{yarrow07a,xu15a,bian16a,bian16b, guo16a, zong18a, zong19b }.
+The single-frequency output with $<10$~kHz linewidth, excellent beam quality in the second harmonic, and stable, high peak powers realized here compares favorably to other, previously demonstrated systems with shorter pulse lengths, larger linewidth, higher complexity and larger number of gain modules \cite{meijer17a,yarrow07a,xu15a,bian16a,bian16b, guo16a, zong18a, zong19b}.

-This laser system provides desirable characteristics for potential use as a pump for tunable, high-power, narrow-linewidth long-pulse laser systems.
-Such lasers could in principle be based on optical-parametric oscillators \cite{devi17a, aoust14a, couvin16a}, or on amplification of weaker narrowband cw lasers using gain in media such as titanium:sapphire \cite{sprecher13a, xu17a, zong19a}, dye \cite{baving82a}, or nonlinear crystals (via optical parametric amplification).
-The complete absence of laser spiking in the pump source will minimize the danger of optical damage and provide steady conditions in the pumped medium so as to avoid transient thermal lenses \cite{lausten03a,planchon08a}.
+This compact laser system provides desirable characteristics for potential use as a pump for tunable, high-power, narrow-linewidth long-pulse laser systems.
+Such lasers could in principle be based on optical-parametric oscillators \cite{devi17a, aoust14a, couvin16a}, or on amplification of weaker narrowband cw lasers using gain in media such as Ti:sapphire \cite{sprecher13a, xu17a, zong19a}, dye \cite{baving82a}, or nonlinear crystals (via optical parametric amplification).
+The smooth temporal profile and the complete absence of laser spiking in the pump source will minimize the danger of optical damage and provide steady conditions in the pumped medium so as to avoid transient thermal lenses \cite{lausten03a,planchon08a}.
+The kHz linewidth of the described pump laser is a prerequisite to achieve narrow linewidths in optical-parametric oscillators and amplifiers.